-Table 4: Metadata we generated and collected about each ı password guess. ------------------- -------------- --------------- ------------ ------------ --------
+Table 4: Metadata we generate d and co llected ab oout each password guess. ------------------------------- ---------- ------------ ----------- ---------- --------

-Category of Data Source of Data Reuse Guesses Common Password Guesses Username Academic researchers • • Password guess Academic researchers • • Individual service breaches and/or breach compilations in which the leaked password appeared Academic researchers • 0 Matching strategy used for the username (exact email, similar email, username) Academic researchers • 0 Whether the leaked password was found as a hash or in plain text in data breaches, as well as the hash format (if applicable) Academic researchers • 0 The candidate password's compliance with the University's password or passphrase policies Academic researchers • • Whether the password guess was leaked verbatim or transformed , including the transformations that generated it (if applicable) Academic researchers • 0 Whether the leaked password contained only ASCII characters; if not, it was converted using Python's unidecode package Academic researchers • 0 The length of the leaked password(s) and resultant password guess after transformations Academic researchers • • The character classes present in the password guess Academic researchers • • The approximate strength of the password guess, specifically the $\log{10}$ of the number of guesses to crack it as estimated by zxcvbn [87] Academic researchers • • If the guess would have been in the top 50, 100, or 1000 guesses for each password-composition policy Academic researchers 0 • If the guess of a common password was created by modifying the password to be related to the university Academic researchers 0 • If the guess of a common password was created by modifying years that appeared in the original password Academic researchers 0 • A randomized ID for each user.
-A single ITS employee had the crosswalk mapping randomized IDs to usernames IT Security Team • • The initial creation date of the password IT Security Team • • Whether the password was: (a) currently valid at the time we provided ITS with this information IT Security Team • • (b) not currently valid, but previously valid (and on what date the password was changed and thus no longer valid) If the password was created as a result of: (a) a password reset that ITS compelled for security reasons IT Security Team • • (b) a user-initiated password change If the user's previous password stopped being valid as a result of: (a) a password reset that ITS compelled for security reasons IT Security Team • • (b) a user-initiated password change The user's current affiliation with the University (e.g., student, faculty, alumni) IT Security Team • • If that user has 2FA currently enabled for their account IT Security Team • • If the account is provisioned , meaning it has not been disabled; in the past, accounts were disabled if an employee left the university IT Security Team • • If the user has ever been forced to reset a password due to a security incident , and the date(s) those occurred (if applicable) IT Security Team • • word was created and changed (or whether it remained active), whether that password change was mandated due to suspicious account activity, and the user's current university affiliation.
+Category of Data Source of Data Reuse Guesses Common Password Guesses Username Password guess Individual service breaches and/or breach compilations in which the leaked password appeared Matching strategy used for the username (exact email, similar email, username) Academic researchers Academic researchers Academic researchers Academic researchers • • • • • • Whether the leaked password was found as a hash or in plain text in data breaches, as well as the hash format (if applicable) The candidate password's compliance with the University's password or passphrase policies Whether the password guess was leaked verbatim or transformed , including the transformations that generated it (if applicable) Whether the leaked password contained only ASCII characters; if not, it was converted using Python's unidecode package The length of the leaked password(s) and resultant password guess after transformations The character classes present in the password guess, specifically the log 10 of the number of guesses to crack it as estimated by zxcvbn [101] If the guess would have been in the top 50, 100, or 1000 guesses for each password-composition policy If the guess of a common password was created by modifying the password to be related to the university If the guess of a common password was created by modifying years that appeared in the original password Academic researchers Academic researchers A randomized ID for each user.
+A single ITS employee had the crosswalk mapping randomized IDs to usernames The initial creation date of the password Whether the password was: (a) currently valid at the time we provided ITS with this information (b) not currently valid, but previously valid (and on what date the password was changed and thus no longer valid) If the password was created as a result of: (a) a pressword was created as a result of: IT Security Team IT Security Team IT Security Team • • (b) a user-initiated password change (c) a user-initiated password stopped being valid as a result of: (a) a password reset that ITS compelled for security reasons (b) a user-initiated password change The user's current affiliation with the University (e.g., student, faculty, alumni) If that user has 2FA currently enabled for their account If the account is provisioned, meaning it has not been disabled; in the past, accounts were disabled if an employee left the university If the user has ever been forced to reset a password due to a security incident, and the date(s) those occurred (if applicable) IT Security Team IT Security Team IT Security Team IT Security Team IT Security Team • • word was created and changed (or whether it remained active), whether that password change was mandated due to suspicious account activity, and the user's current university affiliation.
 Table 4 presents the full list of metadata.